MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-using-labels.md

 ### Properties

-The label syntax is used in properties that are set to display text in the user interface.
+The label syntax is used in properties that are set to display text on the user interface.
 It applies to the following properties:

 - [Caption Property](properties/devenv-caption-property.md)
 - [ToolTip Property](properties/devenv-tooltip-property.md)